0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ### Manager

 The Manager contract controls permits for users.
-Other contracts can reference this contract to restrict function calls to specific permit holders.
+Other contracts may reference this contract (or an instance of this contract) to restrict function calls to specific permit holders.
 These permits are controlled by the owner of the contract and can be issued to users as needed.
 There are essentially two types of permits, regular and sudo.
-A regular permit allows its holder access to functions requiring it.
-A sudo permits allows its holder to issue regular permits.
+A regular permit allows a caller access to functions requiring it.
+While a sudo permit allows a caller access to issue regular permits.
 The owner and users with a `SUDO_PERMIT` have the ability to bind regular permits -> sudo permits.

 #### Example usages

 For these examples, assume a contract requires a `MINT_PERMIT` to call its mint function like so:

-> `assert(contract.has_valid_permit(get_caller_address, 'MINT_PERMIT') == true, 'Reason: invalid permit')`
+> `assert(ManagerContract.has_valid_permit(get_caller_address, 'MINT_PERMIT') == true, 'Reason: invalid permit')`

 ##### Basic permits

 - Owner issues Alice a `MINT_PERMIT`

-Alice & Owner are the only users able to mint in this scenario.
+Alice & Owner are the only users able to mint.

 ##### Sudo permits